narmadha2006/Advanced-C-Lab-Manual/module 10.md

-EXP NO:16 C PROGRAM TO SEARCH A GIVEN ELEMENT IN THE GIVEN LINKED LIST.
+EXP NO:16 A PROGRAM TO SEARCH A GIVEN ELEMENT IN THE GIVEN LINKED LIST.
 Aim:
 To write a C program to search a given element in the given linked list.